Administrative Procedure 321: Fundraising - Students

 • Administrative procedures of the board;

-• Ministry of Education regulations, directives, and guidelines such as the School Food and Beverage Policy, Equity and Inclusive Education Strategy, Facility Partnership Guideline, and the Broader Public Sector Procedure Directive.
+• Ministry of Education regulations, directives, and guidelines such as the School Food and Beverage Policy, Equity and Inclusive Education Strategy, Facility Partnership Guideline, and the Broader Public Sector Procurement Directive.

 3. Expectations for all Groups